 In fiscal 2016 we faced market challenges, primarily in our Power Plant Segment, which impacted our margins and prompted us to implement changes to our business in order to realign our downstream investments, optimize our supply chain, and reduce operating expenses.
 Our actions included the consolidation of our manufacturing operations in order to accelerate operating cost reductions and improve overall operating efficiency.
-Factors that impacted our margins included write-downs totaling \$46.2 million on certain solar power development projects during 2016 because of adjustments to pricing assumptions, as well as charges totaling \$58.2 million that were recorded in fiscal 2016 in connection with the contracted sale of raw material inventory to third parties as we sought to improve our working capital.
+Factors that impacted our margins included write-downs totaling \$46.2 million and \$8.1 million on certain solar power development projects during 2016 and 2017, respectively, because of adjustments to pricing assumptions, as well as charges totaling \$58.2 million and \$14.0 million and that were recorded in fiscal 2016 and fiscal 2017 in connection with the contracted sale of raw material inventory to third parties as we sought to improve our working capital.
 In fiscal 2017, we are continuing to focus on projects that we expect will be profitable; however, market conditions can deteriorate after we have committed to projects.
 For example, shifts in the timing of demand and changes in the internal rate of return ("IRR") that our customers expect can significantly affect project sale prices.
 A pronounced increase in expected customer and investor IRR rates in light of market conditions may continue to drive lower overall project sale prices in fiscal 2017.
 For more information see "Part I. Item 1A.
 Risk Factors-Risks Related to Our Sales Channels-Our operating results are subject to significant fluctuations and are inherently unpredictable" in our Annual Report on Form 10-K for the fiscal year ended January 1, 2017.

 In the face of these near-term challenges, we remain focused on each of our three business segments as well as on continued investment in next-generation technology.
 We plan to continue to expand the footprint of our EquinoxTM and HelixTM complete solutions in our Residential and Commercial businesses.
-We plan to continue to focus our Power Plant business development resources on a limited number of core markets, primarily in the Americas, where we believe we have a sustainable competitive advantage.
 Outside of these core markets, we will continue to focus our Power Plant business on the sale of our new Oasis® complete solution, incorporating Performance Series (P-Series) panel technology, to developers and EPC companies in global markets.
-8point3 Energy Partners remains a potential source of demand for our business and we plan to continue to sell to it our solar energy generating assets, including utility-scale solar power plants and commercial solar projects, as we evaluate strategic options in light of First Solar's announcement on April 5, 2017 that it is reviewing alternatives for the sale of its interest in 8point3.
-For more information see "Item 1.
-Financial Statements and Supplementary Data-Note 16.
-Subsequent Events" in the Notes to the Consolidated Financial Statements in this Quarterly Report on Form 10-Q. We have used and expect to continue to use additional financing structures and sources of demand in order to maximize economic returns.
+We have used and expect to continue to use additional financing structures and sources of demand in order to maximize economic returns.
 For additional information on transactions with 8point3 Energy Partners and associated revenue recognition, see "Item 1.
 Financial Statements and Supplementary Data-Note 9.
 Equity Method Investments-Equity Investment in 8point3 Energy Partners" in the Notes to the Consolidated Financial Statements in this Quarterly Report on Form 10-Q.